-(c) Covering of lead-contaminated bare soil with an impermanent covering, such as sod, artificial turf, or six inches of gravel or mulch.
+(4) Covering of lead-contaminated bare soil with an impermanent surface coverings, such as sod, artificial turf, or six inches of gravel or mulch.

 (F) The owner or manager of a property subject to a lead hazard control order shall inform the director in writing on a form prescribed by the director as to which lead hazard control method has been chosen for each lead hazard.
-The notification shall be sent to the director by facsimile, electronic mail, or regular mail ten days prior to the start of the lead hazard control work and shall be signed by the licensed lead abatement contractor hired to perform the lead hazard control work.
 The director may provide written comments to the owner or manager within ten calendar days of receipt of the proposed methods of control.